Kythnos: Modern Kythnos

 The Greek tourist boom beginning in the mid-20th century largely bypassed Kythnos because its harbor lacked a deep-water dock for ferryboats.
 The construction of a new mole in 1974 precipitated great changes.
 Today, the island is a modern, prosperous place, with a burgeoning tourist trade.
 It is in the forefront of alternative energy experiments, with the establishment in 1982 of Greece's first wind park.
 With the addition of a photovoltaic system and storage batteries, the amount of diesel fuel required to supply the island's electricity has been reduced by 11%.
 Numerous individual houses on remote coves are equipped with photovoltaic systems, and nearly all houses employ solar water heaters.

 Due to its proximity to Athens, Kythnos has become a fashionable setting for vacation homes, in addition to being an accessible destination for foreign visitors.
 Besides its numerous beaches and picturesque villages, it also is the site of one of the largest caves in Greece, Katafyki Cave in Dryopida.
 This cave, first visited in the 1830s and described by the geologist Fiedler, has unique "schratten" or rock curtains, as well as speleotherms.
 It was the site of an iron mine until 1939 and has now been developed as a tourist attraction.

+In 2023, Kythnos celebrated the inauguration of the Archaeological Museum of Kythnos, a long-awaited dream for the island's inhabitants.
+It is housed in the old, Single Classroom Primary School of Chora, Kythnos, and along its exhibits visitors may find an Archaic temple treasure with various golden and precious metals offerings, plus 7th to early 5th century BC objects.